-- 2.1 A key supervisory objective of the MA in respect of liquidity risk is to seek to ensure that Als can always meet their obligations as and when they fall due, and for this purpose to assess the adequacy of Als' overall liquidity risk management frameworks and liquidity positions so as to endeavour to reduce the frequency and severity of liquidity problems affecting Als and to reduce any potential impact on the banking system.
-To achieve this objective, every Al is required to - maintain adequate liquidity in compliance with the minimum LCR or LMR requirement (whichever is applicable); and - put in place sound systems and controls for the management of liquidity risk.
+- 2.1 A key supervisory objective of the MA is to promote the resilience of Als against liquidity risk, with a view to mitigating the risks of liquidity problems affecting Als and the banking system.
+To achieve this objective, every Al is required to - - maintain adequate liquidity in compliance with the minimum requirements on the statutory liquidity ratios (whichever applicable); and - put in place sound systems and controls for the management of liquidity risk.

-Furthermore, Als will be expected to observe any other supervisory requirements as specified by the MA from time to time for the purpose of enhancing Als' liquidity risk management.
+Furthermore, AIs will be expected to observe any other supervisory requirements as specified by the MA from time to time for the purpose of enhancing AIs' liquidity risk management.